Diablo5G/Red-vs-Blue-Project/Resources/Solutions-Red vs Blue.md

 <img align="left" width="420" height="210" src="https://github.com/Diablo5G/Red-vs-Blue-Project/blob/Master/Resources/Red-teaming-blue-teaming-1.jpg">

-# Unit Red vs. Blue Team Project
+# Red vs. Blue Team Project

-Red Team vs. Blue Team scenario,
-As the Red Team, we will attack a vulnerable VM within your environment, ultimately gaining root access to the machine.
+Red Team vs. Blue Team scenario, as the Red Team, we will attack a vulnerable VM within your environment, ultimately gaining root access to the machine.
 As Blue Team, we will use Kibana to review logs taken during their Day 1 engagement.
 We'll use the logs to extract hard data and visualizations for report.